 Manhattan College will follow NY State guidelines.
 Whenever the lesser of 100 individuals or 5% of the total on-campus population – inclusive of students, faculty, and staff – of a higher education institution location test positive for COVID-19 within a 14-day period, the location must immediately (1) transition all in-person learning to remote format(s) and (2) limit on-campus activities for a period of 14 days.
 During such period, in-person athletic events, extracurricular programs, and other non-essential student activities must be suspended, and dining hall(s) and other on-campus food services must be converted into take-out or delivery models, as appropriate.
 After the 14-day period, the local health department(s) where the higher education institution is located shall evaluate the institution’s efforts to contain COVID-19 transmission at such location.

 The College has developed an on-campus contact tracing program to help prevent the spread of COVID-19 and ensure the health and safety of our community.
 Contact tracing is a priority.
-The process has proven to be a reliable way of slowing the spread of COVID-19 by identifying those who come into close contact with individuals self-identified as testing positive for the virus.
+The process has proven to be a reliable way of slowing the spread of COVID-19 by identifying those who come into close contact with individuals identified as testing positive for the virus.
 Health Services and Contact Tracing will continue to work together to report COVID-19 cases and identify close contacts.
 This process will help to prevent the spread of COVID-19 in our community.
 For more details, visit the health & safety page.

 Unless there is a medical reason why they cannot attend class, students must attend class remotely while in quarantine.
 The remote model courses are facilitated via synchronous web conferencing with options for video recordings, as well as additional online components to meet time-on-task requirements.
 Students who are remote for a period of time due to health reasons must keep their professor informed of their status and when they intend to return to in-person participation.
 Health Services will notify faculty of accommodations using the Jaspers Connect program.
 Academic support such as the center for academic success, assistant deans, etc. will be accessible remotely to all students who must quarantine.